India's premier resume service

 The off-center resources we are talking about can be anything from people who you meet regularly and places you visit frequently to online resources you check every hour.
-Someone you met randomly, who you don’t know but like to know can be a professional worth networking.
+Someone you met randomly, who you don’t know but like to know can be professional worth networking with.

-- Now, when you know that you actually don’t know what exactly would open a window of opportunity, here is a list of some untapped job opportunity resources that can help you get hired.
+Now, when you are uncertain about what exactly would open a window of opportunities, here is a list of some untapped job opportunity resources that can help you get hired.

-- Industry Association: On the basis of your field and industry, you can reap benefits of joining an industry association by partaking in events, seminars and conferences that give you umpteen networking opportunities.
+On the basis of your field and industry, you can reap the benefits of joining an industry association by partaking in events, seminars, and conferences that give you umpteen networking opportunities.
 A few industry associations have their personal job boards and offer email newsletter services for job openings related to their corresponding fields.